-I didn’t get to sleep until late last night — after midnight — so I didn’t set an alarm for this morning.
+I didn’t get to sleep until (very!) late last night — after midnight — so I didn’t set an alarm for this morning.
 I woke up a bit after 7, the sun already bright in the sky.

 I didn’t really want to stick around town too long; so I opted to just have pop tarts for breakfast, rather than going to the restaurant.
 A hiker who had extra maple-glazed donuts offered me one as well.